noahbliss/Viper4Linux/README.md

 We've got some cool people in our community.
 A few notable mentions follow below in no particular order.

 [ThePBone](https://github.com/ThePBone) - GUI development and work with the dynamic system.
-@yochananmarqos on Telegram. - Work with the creation and maintenance of the AUR packages.
+[yochananmarqos](https://github.com/yochananmarqos) - Work with the creation and maintenance of the AUR packages.
 @MaxFomo on Telegram. - AUR package creation and maintenance.